 At 6 am the following morning I was awaken by the rheumatologist, who was not so thrilled to be there.
 Things got off to a rough start.
 He first told me without asking any questions of my history that I did not have RA and if so didn’t know why I would be at the hospital.
 Second, he said I had a lot of nerve going to the emergency room on the weekend and expecting a doctor to come in on a Saturday morning to see me.
 This put me in a rage, I was shouting to explain myself, that no one knows what it is.
 He turned around and began exiting the room, no longer willing to take me on a patient.
 A second after he walked out the door of my room, my mom had walked in, she had just arrived to the hospital.
 I told her not to let him leave, that it was the doctor and he said he’s not going to help.
 She chased after him and explained, we’re running out of options.
-He came back in the room and I apologized, for its 6am, I have not slept and I’m beyond stressed out.
+He came back in the room and I apologized.
+It was 6am, I was running on no sleep and was beyond stressed out.
 We made amends and he said he was willing to see me that Monday and try to wrap his head around things.
 I gave him all of my medical records.
 He was honest about not being able to look too far into things until after my appointment.
 In the mean time I printed out what is an inch-thick novel of blood work.
 I collected all my X-rays and lab results.